iam-peekay/personal-website/content/posts/2019-05-25-how-is-cosmos-different-from-bitcoin-and-ethereum-part-2.md

 </figure>

-So far, we've talked about Cosmos from the viewpoint of building a single blockchain and blockchain application.
+In [part 1](https://www.preethikasireddy.com/posts/how-does-cosmos-work-part1), we've talked about Cosmos from the viewpoint of building a single blockchain and blockchain application.
 But as we noted earlier, one of Cosmos' biggest value propositions is interoperability — **the ability to communicate across MANY blockchains.**

 To grasp how this works, we first need to understand the fundamental architect that Cosmos employs to enable this interoperability: "**Hubs and Zones**".